Illinois Loyalty: Media

-The Marching Illini plays "Illinois Loyalty" at the beginning, middle (after field goals), and end of football games, as well as other games the band attends.
+The Marching Illini plays "Illinois Loyalty" at the beginning, middle (after field goals and extra points), and end of football games, as well as other games the band attends.

 The music is included in the "Illini Fantasy", a medley of Illinois songs and marches arranged for concert band by James Curnow in 1970 as a commission from Director of Bands Harry Begian.

 The University Summer Band plays "Illinois Loyalty" at the close of its Twilight Concerts on the Quadrangle in June and July.

 The song is frequently performed during chime concerts on the Altgeld Chimes.

 "Illinois Loyalty" is used as the school song of several schools within Illinois and several other (primarily Midwestern) states.